On the Hilbert eigenvariety at exotic and CM classical weight 1 points: Introduction

-To ease notations, with no further description, by~$\gp$ we will always mean a prime ideal of~$\cO_F$.
+To ease notations, with no further description, by~$\gp$ we will always mean a prime ideal of~$\cO_F$ dividing $p$.
 Throughout the article, $f$ will denote a $p$-regular cuspidal Hilbert modular eigenform over $F$ of parallel weight $1$, tame level~$\mathfrak{n}$ and nebentypus $\chi_f$.
-By $x$, we will refer to the point of $\cE$ corresponding to a $p$-stabilization of $f$ with finite slope.
+By $x$, we will refer to the point of $\cE$ corresponding to {an ordinary} $p$-stabilization of $f$.
+We will denote the absolute Galois group of a field $M$ by $G_M$.